zhouhao27/ImageCropResizer/ImageCropResizer/README.md

-# Cordova Plugin Example
+# Cordova Plugin ImageCropResizer

-Example Cordova plugin for iOS and Android to support blog post.
+A Cordova Plugin to crop/resize the image.

 A simple Cordova plugin based on the echo plugin example from the [Cordova documentation](https://cordova.apache.org/docs/en/latest/guide/hybrid/plugins/index.html).